soso0024/pj-aidev-dataset_with_random_docstring/.clinerules/test-generator.md

 ### Scope

 Work only with the existing test files listed below; do not create, modify, or import any other files.
-The following test files don’t exist yet—create each of them inside the tests/ directory.
+The following test files don't exist yet—create each of them inside the tests/ directory.

 - test_config.py
 - test_data_generator.py